ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 > SELECT title, author, price FROM books ORDER BY price LIMIT 5;
 > SELECT \* FROM books WHERE page_count > 500 ORDER BY author LIMIT 2;
+> SELECT \* FROM books WHERE page_count > 500 ORDER BY author desc LIMIT 2;

+## OFFSET

+skip n number of rows.
+Used in combination with LIMIT to paginate results.

+> SELECT id, author FROM books LIMIT 5 OFFSET 10;

+## SQL OPERATORS

+IN, NOT IN: gives title in the given id

+> SELECT id, title FROM books WHERE id IN (1, 7, 9);
+> SELECT id, title FROM books WHERE id NOT IN (1, 7, 9);

+BETWEEN, AND, OR:

+> SELECT id, title FROM books WHERE id BETWEEN >=20 and id <=25;
+> SELECT id, title FROM books WHERE id BETWEEN >=20 and id <=25 AND price > 12;
+> SELECT id, title FROM books WHERE id NOT BETWEEN >=20 and id <=25;

+LIKE:

+returns if partial matches. ex:
+'abc' LIKE 'a%' more than one can character be matched 'abc' LIKE '_b_' only one character can be matched.

+> SELECT id, title FROM books WHERE title LIKE '%T%';

 > <br/>
 > <br/>